 - 4.3.1 In the event of a Registered Competitor's driving standards falling below the standards considered to be appropriate to the Championship, the Driving Standards Team and subject to Arts.
-4.3.6 and 4.3.9 below, as authorised by the Caterham Graduates Racing Club Executive Committee, may decide, based on the seriousness of the incident, that: - Either - (i) A "verbal warning" is issued to the Competitor. - (ii) A "written warning" is issued to the Competitor. - (iii) A "yellow card" is issued to the Competitor. - (iv) A "red card" is issued to the Competitor. - 4.3.2 In deciding what penalty to apply to any single incident, the Driving Standards Team will have full discretion but will use the following criteria: - (i) Was the incident in breach of any of Motorsport UK NCR Q12.17 12.21.5, Q.12.23 or C.1.1.5? - (ii) Has the Driving Standards Team issued a warning or guidance to the driver in the past for the same type of incident? - (iii) Does the driver accept that they made a mistake and understand why? - (iv) What were the driver's intentions when the incident happened? - 4.3.3 Each penalty above (Art.
-4.3.1) will have a shelf life of ten races, in which the Competitor takes part, from the date at which the penalty is applied and, if appropriate, the ten races will include races in the following season. - 4.3.4 A red card will result in suspension of racing membership of the CGRC.
-This suspension will be for a period of ten races, all of which are to be counted as point scoring races with zero points, i.e. none are permitted to be used as drop scores. - 4.3.5 Refusal of the Competitor to cooperate with the Driving Standards Team will also result in a "red card".
-The Driving Standards Team may decide what constitutes refusal to cooperate. - 4.3.6 Any penalty that is carried forward to the following season will be applied in line with the following season's Championship regulations.
+4.3.6 and 4.3.9 below, as authorised by the Caterham Graduates Racing Club Executive Committee, may decide, based on the seriousness of the incident, that:

+Either - (i) A "verbal warning" is issued to the Competitor.
+Two verbal warnings within ten races will result in a written warning being automatically issued. - (ii) A "written warning" is issued to the Competitor.
+Two written warnings within ten races will result in a yellow card being automatically issued. - (iii) A "yellow card" is issued to the Competitor.
+Two yellow cards within ten races will result in a red card being automatically issued. - (iv) A "red card" is issued to the Competitor. - 4.3.2 In deciding what penalty to apply to any single incident, the Driving Standards Team will have full discretion but will use the following criteria: - (i) Was the incident caused by careless, reckless or dangerous driving?
+Was the incident in breach of any of Motorsport UK NCR Q12.17 12.21.5, Q.12.23 or C.1.1.5? - (ii) Has the Driving Standards Team issued a warning or guidance to the driver in the past for the same type of incident? - (iii) Does the driver accept that they made a mistake and understand why? - (iv) What were the driver's intentions when the incident happened? - 4.3.24.3.3 Each penalty above (Art.
+4.3.1) will have a shelf life of ten races, in which the Competitor takes part, from the date at which the penalty is applied and, if appropriate, the ten races will include races in the following season/seasons. [ro4] - 4.3.34.3.4 A red card will result in suspension of racing membership of the CGRC.
+This suspension will be for a period of ten races, all of which are to be counted as point scoring races with zero points, i.e. none are permitted to be used as drop scores. - 4.3.44.3.5 Refusal of the Competitor to cooperate with the Driving Standards Team will also result in a "red card".
+The Driving Standards Team may decide what constitutes refusal to cooperate. - 4.3.54.3.6 Any penalty that is carried forward to the following season[ro5][JB6][NE7][MW8] will be applied in line with the following season's Championship regulations.

-4.3.7 The above penalty procedure under Arts.
+4.3.64.3.7 The above penalty procedure under Arts.
 4.3.1 - 4.3.5 shall only be invoked following a Hearing at which the Competitor is invited to attend and make representations as to the facts and /or as to why the penalty should not be applied.